sananqsh/Flask-Portfolio/README.md

 > where value is that (pasted) value, without any space immediately before or after the =.
 You also may wish to paste that value in a text document somewhere, in case you need it again later.

+> Looks like the IEX API access is restricted to paid subscribers.
+One has to upgrade to gain access...

 ## Run:
 - First thing install Start [Python 3](https://www.python.org/downloads/).